algobulls/pyalgotrading/docs/codeguide.md

 ---

 !!!
 Note
+    * Pandas is available with limited functionality.
+Direct printing of dataframes is disabled.
     * It is a good idea to include the version number while installing a package using `pip`.
     * Example - `pip install numpy==1.16.3`